-The problem, now, is that in any experiments there will be events which are not quasi-elastic but will have all the same \emph{experimental} signatures of a true quasi-elastic event, {\it e.g.} the so-called stuck-pion events where in addition to the charged lepton a pion is produced at the vertex, but this pion is re-absorbed within the nucleus.
-As a result any real QE event sample will contain non-QE events as well and for those non-QE events the simple kinematic relation in Eq.~\eqref{eq:qe-energy} will not be valid.
+The problem, now, is that in any experiment there will be events which are not quasi-elastic but exhibit all the same \emph{experimental} signatures of a true quasi-elastic event, {\it e.g.} the so-called stuck-pion events where in addition to the charged lepton a pion is produced at the vertex, but this pion is then re-absorbed within the nucleus.
+As a result, any real QE event sample will contain non-QE events as well, and for those non-QE events the simple kinematic relation in Eq.~\eqref{eq:qe-energy} will not be valid.

 In a water Cherenkov detector the selection criterion for QE events is that only one charged particle is above Cherenkov threshold, resulting in a single ring of light.
-Taking the output of an event generator and selecting events using this criterion it is possible to construct the appropriate migration matrix between true and reconstructed energy, which, if the generator were exact, would completely describe these effects.
-In practice, different generators lead to very different migration matrices and as a result to very different reconstructed energy distributions in both near and far detectors, as shown in Fig.~\ref{fig:qev}.
+Taking the output of an event generator and selecting events using this criterion it is possible to construct the appropriate migration matrix between true and reconstructed energy, which, if the generator were perfect, would completely describe these effects.
+In practice, different generators lead to very different migration matrices and, as a result, to very different reconstructed energy distributions in both near and far detectors, as shown in Fig.~\ref{fig:qev}.
 Interestingly, an offset in the distributions between GENIE and GiBUU is observed and the overall effect is to change the position and depth of the oscillation dip.
 Similar effects have been observed previously by several authors~\cite{Lalakulich:2012hs,Martini:2012fa,Nieves:2012yz,Mosel:2013fxa}.
 The next question to address is what will the impact on the extraction of oscillation parameters be, and whether the inclusion of the near detector will solve the problem.